-- In 2004-2005, the majority of Indigenous people reported eating fruit (86%) and vegetables (95%) on a daily basis.
+- In 2012-2013, less than one half of Indigenous people reported eating an adequate amount of fruit (42%) and only one-in-twenty ate enough vegetables (5%) on a daily basis.

-- In 2004-2005, 57% of Indigenous adults were classified as overweight or obese; after age-adjustment, the level of obesity/overweight was 1.2 times higher for Indigenous people than for non-Indigenous people.
+- In 2012-2013, 66% of Indigenous adults were classified as overweight or obese; after age-adjustment, the level of obesity/overweight was 1.2 times higher for Indigenous people than for non-Indigenous people.

-- Between 1994 and 2008, there has been a decline in the number of cigarettes smoked daily among Indigenous people.
+- Between 2002 and 2013, there has been a decline in the number of cigarettes smoked daily among Indigenous people.